dotku/thinkphp-english-manual/06-Model/README.md

 $User->where($map)->select();
 ```

+> Please notice that you should follow the capital case on the actuall table on where method; however, ThinkPHP would parse all fields to lower case after select() method.

+- table

-- table	use for table selection
+It is used for table selection

 ```
 $Model->table('think_user')->where('status>1')->select();
 ```